acrazypie/stegano/README.md

 Stegano is a command-line tool that implements LSB steganography to hide files within PNG images.
 The tool provides both encoding (hiding) and decoding (extracting) functionality with data integrity verification using SHA-1 checksums.
 Now featuring pseudo-random pixel scrambling for significantly enhanced security against steganalysis.

+### ⚠️ Legal Disclaimer

+**THIS TOOL IS PROVIDED FOR EDUCATIONAL AND LAWFUL PURPOSES ONLY.** Users are solely responsible for ensuring that their use of this software complies with all applicable local, state, national, and international laws and regulations.

+**Do not use this tool or code for:**
+- Illegal surveillance or espionage
+- Unauthorized access to systems or data
+- Creating malware or assisting in cyber attacks
+- Money laundering, fraud, or other financial crimes
+- Copyright infringement or intellectual property theft
+- Any other illegal activity

+The authors and contributors of this project disclaim all responsibility for any illegal or unethical use of this software.
+Users assume full legal liability for any violations of law resulting from their use of this tool.
+If you are unsure whether your intended use is legal, consult with a qualified attorney in your jurisdiction before proceeding.

 ### Features

 -   **Encode**: Hide any file inside a PNG image